Donjon3000/SIEM-LAb/README.md

  ###

 <h2>Description</h2>
-In this project Ill be showing a basic understaning on collecting logs and creating alerts using elastic SIEM.
+In this project Ill be showing a basic understanding on collecting logs and creating alerts using elastic SIEM.
 <br />